 Join the Central Wyoming Hospice Team to experience:

 Reports to: Nursing Coordinator

 Classification: Non-Exempt when primarily assigned to Hospice Home or

 Provides nursing care to individuals and families based on nursing appraisal and provides case management and coordination of assigned patients.

-Central Wyoming Hospice & Transitions Program Benefits:
+Serve as communication hub for the Central Wyoming Hospice & Transitions Program.

 I love working here because being able to make someone smile or make them comfortable in the last days of their life has been a very rewarding experience.
 It is sad sometimes but the hardest part I think is watching a family lose someone they love.
 I love being able to console them and let them know that everything will be ok.
 Our patients and their families have truly blessed our lives.
 The people I work with are phenomenal!
 We are focused on patient care and in my opinion we have the most compassionate caring people on the planet.
 We have truly become a family.
 I could not see myself working anywhere else. --Barb, RN